ThibautBremand/Coursera_Capstone/REPORT_Coursera_Capstone.md

 #### 1.1 - Cluster Toronto neighbourhoods using demographic data

-When you look for the best place to open a new restaurant in a city like Toronto, **you have to gauge people's taste in each neighbourhood of the city**.
-You will then know in what neighbourhood of the city people will likely come and spend money in your restaurant.
+When we look for the best place to open a new restaurant in a city like Toronto, **we have to gauge people's taste in each neighbourhood of the city**.
+We will then know in what neighbourhood of the city people will likely come and spend money in our new restaurant.

 A good way to gauge people's taste in a specific area is to **look into the demographic data of this area**.
 For example, areas with a majority of chinese people would be good for chinese restaurants, and areas with a majority of italian people would be good for opening an italian restaurant, etc.